Brian Downing: California Angels (1978–1990)

-Downing was dealt along with Chris Knapp and Dave Frost from the White Sox to the California Angels for Bobby Bonds, Richard Dotson and Thad Bosley on December 5, 1977.
+Downing was dealt along with Chris Knapp and Dave Frost from the White Sox to the California Angels for Bobby Bonds, Richard Dotson, and Thad Bosley on December 5, 1977.
 The trade allowed him to return home to Southern California and avoid the pressures of Chicago fans' expectations.
 It also gave his career new life.
-Although his 1978 numbers were uninspiring (.255 batting average, 7 home runs, 46 runs batted in), in the offseason he committed to serious weight training and in 1979 dramatically changed his batting stance, and hit .326 (third in the American League).
-He also made the AL All-Star team for the first and only time.
+Although his 1978 numbers were uninspiring (.255 batting average, 7 home runs, 46 runs batted in), in the offseason he committed to serious weight training and in 1979 dramatically changed his batting stance, hit .326 (third in the American League), and made the AL All-Star team for the first and only time.

 A broken ankle in 1980 forced him to move from catcher to the outfield beginning in 1981 because his offense was so valuable.
 Although his range was not great for an outfielder, Downing's hard work and steady hands allowed him to play the entire 1982 and 1984 seasons without making an error.
 He also set a pair of AL records with 244 errorless games by an OF (5/25/81 – 7/21/83), and most chances (330) in an errorless season (1982).
 His continued weight training helped him hit 20+ home runs in six of the seven seasons from 1982 to 1988.
 He became the Angels' full-time designated hitter in 1987, when he led the American League with 106 walks.

 When he played his last game for the Angels after 13 seasons, he was their career leader in games, at bats, runs, hits, total bases, doubles, home runs, runs batted in, singles, extra base hits, hit by pitches, sacrifice flies and bases on balls.

 On April 9, 2009, Downing was to be inducted into the Angels Hall of Fame along with former teammate Chuck Finley before the start of the game that day.
-However, due to the death of Angels rookie pitcher Nick Adenhart, the ceremony and game were postponed until August 27, 2009.
+However, due to the death of Angels rookie pitcher Nick Adenhart, the ceremony and game were postponed until August 27.